 Polarized lenses are specialized to protect your eyes from glare—things may appear a little darker than usual, but the trade-off and difference from regular sunglasses is the added protection for your eyes from the sun’s rays and glare.

 With polarized lenses, the filter is vertical, allowing only some of the light to pass through the openings.
-Glare is typically horizontal light—polarized lenses block this light and only allow vertical light.
+Glare is horizontal light—polarized lenses block this light and only allow vertical light.
 Blocking the horizontal light helps to eliminate glare from shining directly in your eyes.

 Polarized lenses are ideal for outdoor activities and for reducing glare.
 However, there are some activities polarized lenses aren’t good for:

 - Looking at LCD screens

 - Low-light situations and driving at night

 - People whose sight may be sensitive to how the lenses change lighting

 Because the lenses can be darker, like traditional sunglasses, you should still change to clear eyeglasses when reading or to drive at night.